Effect of Magnetised Discontinuity on Diffusive Shock Acceleration: Summary and Conclusion

+Introducing a magnetic field fundamentally alters the acceleration process by enhancing particle scattering and prolonging confinement within the acceleration region.
+Across all diffusion models, the energy spectra become systematically flatter, indicating more efficient energy gain through repeated shock crossings.
+The presence of a magnetic field strengthens turbulence, allowing for enhanced pitch-angle scattering, particularly in the pitch-angle-dependent diffusion regime.
+Consequently, this diffusion model exhibits the strongest flattening effect, demonstrating that magnetised shocks provide a more favourable environment for particle acceleration.

+Furthermore, we investigated the role of upstream pressure variations in shaping spectral properties.
+A higher upstream pressure, associated with stronger magnetic turbulence, leads to a broader spectral range, with both flatter and steeper slopes observed at different energy scales.
+This is attributed to increased particle scattering efficiency, which extends the duration of shock crossings and influences the energy gain process.
+Additionally, as the shock inclination angle increases, the velocity contrast between upstream and downstream regions diminishes, impacting the extent of the acceleration zone.
+Nevertheless, the pitch-angle-dependent diffusion mechanism remains effective across all scenarios, ensuring sustained particle acceleration and a well-defined energy spectrum under varying shock conditions.

+Overall, our findings reinforce the importance of magnetic field effects in shaping the energy spectra of accelerated particles.
+While non-magnetised shocks exhibit steeper spectral slopes due to rapid particle escape, magnetised shocks significantly enhance confinement, leading to flatter spectra across all diffusion regimes.
+The pitch-angle-dependent diffusion coefficient remains the most efficient in sustaining a well-defined spectrum under varying shock conditions, emphasising its role in facilitating high-energy particle acceleration in astrophysical shocks.

-The Monte Carlo simulation code, created to model DSA for both fast and slow shocks with specific diffusion features, has wide applications in astrophysics.
-With the inclusion of relativistic EoS, we achieved more accurate estimates of the ambient fluid's properties.
-This improvement can assist in identifying the types of shocks present in energetic astrophysical phenomena that produce observed cosmic ray spectra.
-Currently, the diffusion equation assumes no non-linear dependence on the distribution function.
-However, future considerations may involve a more realistic diffusion equation with non-linear terms, especially considering the effects of stochastic scattering due to Alfvén waves influenced by the distribution function of particles.
-A crucial aspect for future enhancements is the potential inclusion of a general relativistic formulation \citep{ansh1,ansh2}, accounting for gravitational influences.
-Adapting the simulation model for general relativistic scenarios in high-energy astrophysical phenomena could lead to power-law energy spectra more closely aligned with experimental observations.
-These modifications would optimize the DSA simulation, offering valuable insights into the structure and properties of high-energy astrophysical sources responsible for particle acceleration.
+The Monte Carlo simulation developed for modelling DSA in both fast and slow shocks with specific diffusion characteristics has broad astrophysical applications.
+By incorporating relativistic EoS, we obtained more precise estimates of ambient fluid properties, improving the ability to identify shock types responsible for observed cosmic ray spectra.
+At present, the diffusion equation assumes no non-linear dependence on the distribution function \citep{arbutina_2021, LEVAN201544}.
+Future work may explore a more realistic approach, incorporating non-linear terms, particularly to account for stochastic scattering by Alfvén waves influenced by the particle distribution function.
+Further studies should incorporate these effects, as well as general relativistic treatment \citep{ansh1,ansh2}, to further improve spectral predictions.